Chinese garden

 The Chinese garden is a landscape garden style which has evolved over three thousand years.
 It includes both the vast gardens of the Chinese emperors and members of the imperial family, built for pleasure and to impress, and the more intimate gardens created by scholars, poets, former government officials, soldiers and merchants, made for reflection and escape from the outside world.
 They create an idealized miniature landscape, which is meant to express the harmony that should exist between man and nature.

 The art of Chinese garden integrates architecture, calligraphy and painting, sculpture, literature, gardening and other arts.
 It is a model of Chinese aesthetics, reflecting the profound philosophical thinking and pursuit of life of the Chinese people.
-Among them, Chengde Mountain Resort and the Summer Palace, which belong to royal gardens, and several the Classical Gardens of Suzhou in Jiangsu Province, which belong to private gardens, are also included in the World Heritage List by UNESCO.
-Chinese gardens also affect other buildings, such as the Moon Gate.
+Among them, Chengde Mountain Resort and the Summer Palace, which belong to royal gardens, and several of the Classical Gardens of Suzhou in Jiangsu Province, which belong to private gardens, are also included in the World Heritage List by UNESCO.
+Many essential elements are used in Chinese gardens, and Moon Gate is one of them.

 A typical Chinese garden is enclosed by walls and includes one or more ponds, rock works, trees and flowers, and an assortment of halls and pavilions within the garden, connected by winding paths and zig-zag galleries.
 By moving from structure to structure, visitors can view a series of carefully composed scenes, unrolling like a scroll of landscape paintings.

 History

 Beginnings

-The earliest recorded Chinese gardens were created in the valley of the Yellow River, during the Shang Dynasty (1600–1046 BC).
+The earliest recorded Chinese gardens were created in the valley of the Yellow River, during the Shang dynasty (1600–1046 BC).
 These gardens were large enclosed parks where the kings and nobles hunted game, or where fruit and vegetables were grown.
 Early inscriptions from this period, carved on tortoise shells, have three Chinese characters for garden, you, pu and yuan.
 You was a royal garden where birds and animals were kept, while pu was a garden for plants.
 During the Qin dynasty (221–206 BC), yuan became the character for all gardens.
 The old character for yuan is a small picture of a garden; it is enclosed in a square which can represent a wall, and has symbols which can represent the plan of a structure, a small square which can represent a pond, and a symbol for a plantation or a pomegranate tree.

 A famous royal garden of the late Shang dynasty was the Terrace, Pond and Park of the Spirit (Lingtai, Lingzhao Lingyou) built by King Wenwang west of his capital city, Yin.
 The park was described in the Classic of Poetry this way: